mvicenzi/pmt-calibration/analyze_runs/README.md

    If one file hangs, it goes on to the next.
 The output is the same, but splitted into many output files.
 * [merge-histograms.sh](merge-histograms.sh): it allows to merge the splitted output files into a single one.
    It uses the `hadd` ROOT utility to merge the histograms channel-by-channel over the many files.
-* [fit-histograms.sh](fit-histograms): it fits the integrated charge distribution for each PMT channel to extract the gain.
+* [fit-histograms.sh](fit-histograms.sh): it fits the integrated charge distribution for each PMT channel to extract the gain.
    These values, their error and other fit parameters are saved in a `.csv` file.

-The splitted files are saved as `/icarus/data/users/${USERS}/pmt-calibration/histograms_splitted/pulseDistributionHist_{n}_run{run}.root`, while the final histogram file (one per run) is saved as `/icarus/data/users/${USERS}/pmt-calibration/histograms/pulseDistributionHist_run{run}.root`.
+The splitted files are saved as `/icarus/data/users/${USERS}/pmt-calibration/histograms_splitted/pulseDistributionHist_{n}_run{run}.root`, while the final histogram file is saved as `/icarus/data/users/${USERS}/pmt-calibration/histograms/pulseDistributionHist_run{run}.root`.

 The fitted gain are saved as `/icarus/data/users/${USERS}/pmt-calibration/calibrationdb/backgroundphotons_run${run}_{timestamp}.csv`.
 The timestamp is taken from the first event in the run and it can be used to tag the gain measurement in time.